The Missing Cross to Purity

 So that they will deal with Friends before they will deal with their own.

-lose not this great favor which God has given unto you,
+do not lose this great favor that God has given to you,

 but that you may answer the witness of God in every man,